Securis — The Most Advanced IT Asset Destruction Franchise

 To combat against this kind of data loss, many government agencies and large industries such as banking and health care now face regulations for decommissioning outdated hard drives, tablets and other types of technology with memory.
 The regulations are increasingly stringent, complex and fast-changing.

-How franchise owners make money
+How IT franchise owners make money

 Our biggest clients include banking institutions, health-care firms, data centers, information technology, government agencies, professional services firms and other organizations, small and large.